apollosolutions/uplink-relay/readme.md

 # Enabling the management API, which is exposed on /graphql by default
 # It also has introspection enabled to easily find accessible functionality
+# Please note that you must use a different path other than `/` as it will conflict with the
+# default listener
 managementAPI:
   enabled: true
   path: /graphql